Ms Kirsty Usher

 • How and why do festival riggers enter their profession?
 What are their skills and how have they acquired them?

-• How are festival riggers mobile and immobile at various points?
-How do they perceive and value these qualities?
-What challenges do they present?
+• How are travelling manual labourers mobile and immobile at various points?
+What are the transnational movements of these workers?
 How are they included and excluded from mainstream society?

-• How has legislation presented barriers to their life and livelihood, and how have specific events become enshrined in festival ‘folklore’?
+• How has legislation presented barriers to their life and livelihood, and how have specific historic events become enshrined in festival ‘folklore’?